-- 3. Summary of work completed during this reporting period February 1, 2010 April 30, 2010. - Develop loan program guidelines previously completed; - Establish monitoring and accounting systems for RLF and create from loan documents -previously completed; - Market the RLF through NH Business Resource Center and utility audit programs ongoing, initial efforts have been to work with potential borrowers identified by previous audits coordinated by these groups; presentation at April 30 Portsmouth Business Fair; - Reviewed 1 new loan application (5 total to date) We approved an application from Vitex Extrusion in Franklin to install a new billet furnace and related equipment and worked on a revised proposal (third revision) from the Androscoggin Valley Regional Refuse District to pipe methane gas from the landfill to the mill.
-The AVRRD project is on hold pending a bankruptcy court decision regarding the sale of the mill.
-95% complete; - Prioritize loan applications from businesses not currently eligible for existing utility energy efficiency programs All 3 projects approved to date do not qualify for the existing energy efficiency rebate programs. - Close each loan application -60% complete.
-Seven hundred-fifty thousand dollar Foss loan closed December 7, 2009.
-Vitex loan closing scheduled for May 27.
-A court decision regarding the Gorham mill is expected by the end of May, which will allow us to close the AVRRD loan next quarter. - Perform tasks listed in each Loan Agreement 25% complete.
-We are working with Coastal Economic Development Corporation to implement and monitor the Foss loan.
-Ten requisitions totaling \$375,988 have been approved to date.
-The first Vitex draws will occur in May.
+- 3. Summary of work completed during this reporting period May 1, 2010 July 31, 2010. - Develop loan program guidelines previously completed; - Establish monitoring and accounting systems for RLF and create form loan documents -previously completed; - Market the RLF through NH Business Resource Center and utility audit programs ongoing, initial efforts were to work with potential borrowers identified by previous audits coordinated by these groups.
+We did not aggressively market the program this quarter because all our funds are committed and the status of continued funding unknown.
+We have been referring our prospects to CDFA. - Reviewed 0 new loan application We continued to refine the proposal from the Androscoggin Valley Regional Refuse District to pipe methane gas from the landfill to the mill.
+The AVRRD project is on hold pending a district vote on August 27th.
+100% complete; - Prioritize loan applications from businesses not currently eligible for existing utility energy efficiency programs All 3 projects approved to date do not qualify for the existing energy efficiency rebate programs. - Close each loan application -65% complete.
+Seven hundred-fifty thousand dollar Foss loan closed December 7, 2009, and the \$510,000 Vitex loan closed June 4.
+The sale of the Gorham mill is scheduled for September, which will allow us to close the AVRRD loan next quarter. - Perform tasks listed in each Loan Agreement 50% complete.
+We are working with Coastal Economic Development Corporation to implement and monitor the Foss loan and Carbon Solutions NE to establish benchmarks to evaluate the energy savings.
+Requisitions totaling \$649,123 have been approved to date for the Foss and Vitex projects.

 - Utilize existing loan underwriting and management capabilities 100%.
 BFA staff has completed all underwriting and other administrative activities.
 The BFA has borne all this expense.
-One hundred percent of GHGERF funds will be used to provide business energy efficiency loans. - Monitor collection of payments 10% complete.
-The Foss project is still in the construction phase so we are just collecting construction period interest. - Seek matching funds 100%.
+One hundred percent of GHGERF funds will be used to provide business energy efficiency loans. - Monitor collection of payments 20% complete.
+The Foss project is complete and loan repayment is scheduled to begin in September. - Seek matching funds 100%.
 We are requiring each borrower to pursue all other available funding options.
-As noted above, Foss applied for USDA funds.
-Fraser/AVRRD has applied for both EDA and CDBG funding. - Refer bankable projects to Ocean National Bank's energy efficiency program - RLF guidelines specify that projects that qualify for bank funding will be referred to the Ocean Bank program.
+Please see attached project summaries.
+Foss unsuccessfully applied for USDA funds.
+AVRRD has applied for both EDA and CDBG funding. - Refer bankable projects to Ocean National Bank's energy efficiency program - RLF guidelines specify that projects that qualify for bank funding will be referred to the Ocean Bank program.
 No borrower to date would qualify for bank financing, either because of the nature and quality of the loan collateral or because of the borrower's operating results. - 4.
-Summarize work to be completed next quarter: May 1, 2010 July 31, 2010 - Continue to aggressively market the RLF BFA website, direct outreach to utility audit programs, and through the DRED Business Resource Center; - Convert at least 2 of our existing prospects into loan applications and commitments: - Close Vitex and AVRRD loans; - Work with Foss, Vitex and AVRRD to implement their project.
+Summarize work to be completed next quarter: May 1, 2010 July 31, 2010 - Aggressively market the RLF BFA website, direct outreach to utility audit programs, and through the DRED Business Resource Center to build backlog in anticipation of continued program funding; - Convert at least 2 of our existing prospects into loan applications and commitments: - Close AVRRD loan; - Work with Vitex and AVRRD to implement their projects; - Implement loan collection with Foss..